Dzhankoi

-Dzhankoi or Jankoy is a city of regional significance in the northern part of Crimea, internationally recognized as part of Ukraine, but since 2014 occupied by Russia.
-It also serves as administrative centre of Dzhankoi Raion although it is not a part of the raion (district).
+Dzhankoi is a city of regional significance in the northern part of Crimea, internationally recognized as part of Ukraine.
+Since 2014 occupied by Russia.
+It also serves as administrative centre of Dzhankoi Raion.
 Population:

+Located in the northeastern steppe region of Crimea, Dhankoi is an important railway junction.
 The city has various industries, which produce automobiles, reinforced concrete, fabric, meat, and other products.
 Dzhankoi also has professional technical schools.

 Etymology

-The name Dzhankoi (Ukrainian and Джанкой; Dshankoj; Canköy; דזשאַנקויע) means 'new village': canköy < cañı köy (cañı is 'new' in the northern dialect of Crimean Tatar), but it is often explained as meaning 'spirit-village' (< can 'spirit' + köy 'village').
+The name Dzhankoi (Ukrainian and Джанкой; Canköy; Dshankoj; דזשאַנקויע) is thought to originate from 'new village': canköy < cañı köy (cañı meaning 'new' in the northern dialect of Crimean Tatar).
+Note, the Latin script spelling with initial "Dzh-" is motivated by the spelling in languages using Cyrillic (viz.
+Ukrainian/Russian "Дж-"), which lacks a single glyph for the Turkic "C-".

+Alternative hypotheses for the source of the name have been put forth, including 'spirit-village' (< Crimean Tatar can 'spirit' + köy 'village').
+Other sources suggest etymological and geographical connections to the Circassian tribe of Zhaney noted in 1740 by an anonymous Ottoman author, who recorded an assessment that the name of the settlement of Dzhankoi in Crimea translated literally as "Zhan-village" (Jan-köy), linking it to the historical migrations or vassal status of the Zhaney population.

 Geography

 Dzhankoi serves as the administrative centre of the Dzhankoi Raion.
 It is located about 93 km from the Crimean capital, Simferopol.
 Two railroad lines, Solionoye ozero-Sevastopol and Armiansk-Kerch, cross Dzhankoi.

 Climate

 Dzhankoi's climate is mostly hot in the summer, and mild in the winter.
 The average temperature ranges from -2 °C in January, to 23 °C in July.
 The average precipitation is 420 mm per year.